Skip to Content

 • Difficulty: Easy | Distance: 2.5 km round trip

 As the name suggests, the 1985 Centennial Trail commemorates the park’s centennial.
-From the Kicking Horse Campground, head west 100 meters to the start of the trail.
-The shady path follows the Kicking Horse River northwards.
+From the Kicking Horse Campground, head west 100 meters to the shady path which follows the Kicking Horse River northwards.
 In late spring, a colorful display of wildflowers welcomes Yoho hikers.

 Beyond Hiking In Yoho National Park